ivangfr/springboot-keycloak-openldap/README.md

 ## Issues

 - If the missing configuration for native image is generated using the `native-image-agent`, it's throwing the following error while building the Docker native image.
-It's fixed in this {issue #2951](https://github.com/oracle/graal/issues/2951).
+It's fixed in this [issue #2951](https://github.com/oracle/graal/issues/2951).
 Waiting for `GraalVM 21.1` milestone be completed/released
   ```
   ...
   [INFO]     [creator]     Error: type is not available in this platform: org.graalvm.compiler.hotspot.management.AggregatedMemoryPoolBean